sohoffice/sohoffice-template-tools/README.md

 Inspiration
 ===========

+From time to time, we always have the need to run template for all developers.
+However, having to install dependency such as mustache executable has been annoying.

 This tool is a perfect fit when packaged as a docker image.
 Inputs can be passed in via docker volume parameters.
 And those who need to run this doesn't have to have any executable installed.

-Published as docker image `sohoffice/tempalte-tools`
+Published as docker image: `sohoffice/tempalte-tools`

 Running example
 ===============